 So the scenario in this dystopian drama has the US engaged in a scheme to support a jihadist movement – of Wahhabist/Salafi terrorists, backed by Saudi Arabia, that is bent on overthrowing the secular sovereign governments that seeks to determine its own economic direction — not only in Syria but also in Yemen and most recently in Venezuela and Iran.
 Sounds a lot like the history of failed US involvement in Afghanistan, doesn’t it?
 Remember Dan Rather in mufti, “undercover” with the Mujahadeen?
 To say that the US foreign policy of “humanitarian aid” is not mere neoliberal “truthspeak” for regime change is just asinine.

 These events are sounding more and more like the bully on the block — U.S. Empire — drumming up support for The Forever War, which if history is any indication, appears to be the only thing propping up neoliberal capitalism anymore besides debt creation being re-branded as “growth”.
-Maybe perpetual war is the only foreign and domestic policy that has ever proved effective for sustaining capitalism because, you know, there are profits to be made and the taxpayer has deep pockets and it’s Fiat Money anyway so who cares about the $22 trillion in National Debt with interest payments due the Rentier Class approaching $1 trillion annually?
-The Corporate State’s appetite for profits is the driving force behind what these crusades are and have been all about; money and economic hegemony – not just about the control of a fossil fuel based energy supply, or a monopoly on the manufacture and development of WMD’s, or even about whose god is more righteous.
+Maybe perpetual war is the only foreign and domestic policy that has ever proved effective for sustaining capitalism because, you know, there are profits to be made and the taxpayer has deep pockets and it’s Fiat Money anyway so who cares about the $25 trillion in National Debt with interest payments due the Rentier Class approaching $1 trillion annually?
+The Corporate State’s appetite for profits is the driving force behind what these crusades are and have been all about; money and economic hegemony – not just about the control of a fossil fuel based energy and lithium supply, or a monopoly on the manufacture and development of WMD’s, or even about whose god is more righteous.
 It is just about mammon.
 The elites of the Rentier Class demand protection from competing ideologies and economies.
 That protection comes in the form of missiles, drones, JSOC assassinations, and economic sanctions.
 We have to be asking: “When is enough enough?
 Who are the real terrorists?
 Are we next?”

-As former president Jimmy Carter recently stated, “America has no functioning democracy.”
+As former president Jimmy Carter once stated, “America has no functioning democracy.”
 It is a police state in which the executive branch has placed itself above all law and the Constitution.
 This police state is now planning to involve the country in yet another war crime of unprovoked aggression.
 What is the agenda here?

 Washington has endeavored to turn Syria over to jihadi terrorists by helping them to overthrow the secular, non-terrorist Assad government — and has failed.
 This agenda all along was to undermine alternative economies in the area – Iran, Russia and China.
 It has always been about economic dominion – not terrorism.
 The US and its allies in this travesty are acting like the terrorists.
 Ask Russia.
 Ask Iran.
 Ask Syria.
 Ask China.
 Ask Saddam Hussein.
 Ask Gaddafi.
 Oh yeah, we can’t.
 They’re both dead.